Published in Blog / Workload Automation

 Increased adoption of low-code and no-code platforms

-To democratize automation and empower non-technical users, we anticipate a rise in low-code and no-code automation platforms.
-The creation of automated workflows will not require extensive programming knowledge.
+Many anticipate a rise in low-code and no-code automation platforms to democratize automation across departments and roles.
+The creation of automated workflows will not require extensive scripting knowledge.
 IT leaders are already aware of the massive time and cost savings associated with these accessible tools.

 Stronger security and compliance